 Jim has been able to create multiple different designs using Stormflow Surfacing’s custom colour mixes and here are a few examples from our Surfacing Colours Collection:

-More About the Owners
+More About Our Team

 Jim Roth is a retired tool & die maker and was a partner in Little Lakes Machine and Tool, where he worked for over 40 years.
 His background in precision tooling motivated him to develop a better way to install Stormflow Surfacing and create a custom paving machine.